progval/ircv3-specifications/extensions/filehost.md

 This is a work-in-progress specification.

-Software implementing this work-in-progress specification MUST NOT use the unprefixed `IMAGEHOST` isupport token
+Software implementing this work-in-progress specification MUST NOT use the unprefixed `FILEHOST` isupport token
-Instead, implementations SHOULD use the `draft/IMAGEHOST` isupport token to be interoperable with other software implementing a compatible work-in-progress version.
+Instead, implementations SHOULD use the `draft/FILEHOST` isupport token to be interoperable with other software implementing a compatible work-in-progress version.